tainn/screen-daemon/README.md

 Utility for simplified running of pre-specified processes as daemons through the `GNU Screen`.

 ## Usage
-- Processes should be specified separately in a local `daemons.json` file
-- `daemons.json` should be located in the same directory as the executable
+Processes should be specified separately in a local `daemons.json` file. `daemons.json` should be located in the same directory as the executable.

 ## Form
 The `daemons.json` should have the following form, each entry being a separate dictionary, where `cd`, `execute` and `name` are required fixed key strings: